siduction/sidu-manual/data/en/0001-credit_en.md

-% Das siduction-Team
+% The siduction team

-## Das siduction-Team
+## The siduction team

-Alphabetisch nach Familiennamen bzw.
-Pseudonym sortierte Liste der Maintainer und Autoren, die sich für die Entwicklung, den Erhalt und die Unterstützung von **siduction** einsetzen und einsetzten.
+Alphabetically sorted by family name or pseudonym list of maintainers and authors, who are committed to the development, maintenance and support of **siduction**.

-Über dieses [Kontaktformular](https://forum.siduction.org/index.php?action=contact) erreichst du das siduction-Team.
+You can reach the siduction team via this [contact form](https://forum.siduction.org/index.php?action=contact).

-### Credit für siduction 2021.2.0
+### Credit for siduction 2021.2.0

 #### Core Team

-+ Axel Beu (ab) 2021 †
++ Axel Beu (from) 2021 †

 + Ferdinand Thommes (devil)